Links

 Success scenarios

-For receiver type payment methods, use the create source method to provide success scenario test data.
+Use the create source method for receiver-type payment methods to provide success scenario test data.
 Once you've done this, you should receive a Source in a pending_funds state.
-The Source may then be used to complete your Checkout or Order.
+You can then use the Source to complete your Checkout or Order.

 Error scenarios

-From the following table, first identify the error scenario you would like to test against.
-Then when creating a source, set the lastName parameter in the Owner object to the value that you expect to trigger the scenario.
+First, identify the error scenario you would like to test against from the following table.
+Then when creating a source, set the lastName parameter in the Owner object to the value you expect to trigger the scenario.

 lastName parameter